DateJuly 6, 2017

-Customer preferences about promotional emails show that 86% would like to receive promotional emails at least monthly, with 15% preferring promotional emails every day.
+Customer preferences about promotional emails show that 61% like to receive promotional emails weekly, and 38% would like to receive them even more frequently.
 And according to the Direct Marketing Association (DMA), email has a median ROI of 122%—4 times higher than other formats examined!
 This demonstrates that email marketing is just as relevant today as it was two decades ago.

 Whether using a traditional outbound email campaign methodology or a lead generating inbound email campaign, marketers should follow these email marketing best practices in developing both verbal and visual content.

 - Subject line should be clear first, and catchy second to captivate the recipient.

 - Over 60% of emails are opened on mobile devices first and the average mobile screen only shows 4–7 words maximum; hence, subject lines should be 7 words or less.